How to Back Up Your Synology NAS to the Cloud

 illustration of a Synology NAS and cloud storage

-Editor’s note: This post has been updated since it was last published in 2020 to provide more information on Synology NAS backups.
+Editor’s note: Editor’s note: This post has been updated since it was last published in 2021.

-In this post, we’ll explain how to achieve a 3-2-1 backup strategy, share some of the benefits of backing up to cloud storage, outline different options for backing up your DiskStation, and give some practical examples of what you can do by pairing your NAS with cloud storage.
+In this post, we’ll explain how to implement a 3-2-1 backup strategy for your Synology NAS, including the benefits of backing up to cloud storage, different options for backing up your DiskStation, and some practical examples of what you can do by pairing your NAS with cloud storage.

 ➔ Download Our Complete NAS Guide